-The bath may be installed with an RS-232 serial interface that allows serial digital communications over fairly long distances.
-With the serial interface the user may access any of the functions, parameters and settings discussed in Section 8 with the exception of the BAUD rate setting.
+The bath is equipped with an RS-232 serial interface that allows serial digital communications over fairly long distances.
+With the serial interface the user may access any of the functions, parameters and settings discussed in Section8 with the exception of the BAUD rate setting.
 The serial interface uses 8 data bits, 1 stop bit, and no parity.